 Find Some Manatees

 Manatees love the warm waters of Florida.
-Around the Mangroves on the northern side of the island, you’ll come across a lot of Manatee no wake zones.
+Around the Mangroves on the northern side of the island, you’ll come across a lot of Manatee no-wake zones.
 The best time of year to see them is between December 15th and April 1st when the waters are optimal.
-If you miss them, you may have to go to a wildlife sanctuary to visit with them.
+If you miss them, you may have to go to a wildlife sanctuary to visit them.
 (FREE)

 Visit With the Dolphins

 Unlike the Manatees, dolphins hang out year-round in the waters.
 They can be spotted in the ocean around the island, but the best opportunity to see them up close is in the canals or in the mangroves.

 They like to come in there to catch fish by the bridges.
 If you are having trouble finding dolphins from the shore, take a Marco Island Dolphin-Watching Tour.
 (FREE if viewing from shore)

 Captain Horr’s Pineapple Plantation offers a family-friendly option for a Florida vacation.

 Located on the shores of the Gulf of Mexico, in 1877, the first pineapple was planted at Marco Island’s Captain Horr’s Pineapple Plantation.
 This special location made Marco Island’s pineapple growers the envy of Florida’s citrus growers.

 Today visitors can view the remains of the old plantation home.
 One of the most notable features is the shells built into the walls.
 There is a small fee to drive to the plantation.